prologic/shops/README.md

 For remote targets, the user and port are optional and if not specified in the target they default to the `-u/--user` and `-p/--port` flags respectively.

+Help me grow this project and give it a star!

+<a class="github-button" href="https://github.com/prologic/shops" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star prologic/shops on GitHub">Star</a>

 ## Getting Started

 ### Install from releases